iQuickDev/iQuickDev/README.md

 # 💫 About Me
-I'm a passionate 18 year old developer based in Italy, currently working on getting my<br>degree to then start working in the software industry.<br>I like to study new technologies such as languages and frameworks on my own and I really<br>enjoy collaborating with others to make the best projects.
-Open Source software is my<br>favorite and I'm glad to contribute to FOSS being part of the Linux community<br>(i use Arch btw).
-My favorite programming language is JavaScript along with TypeScript<br>and I am currently learning Rust to build blazing fast applications
+I'm a passionate 18 year old developer based in Italy, currently working on getting a job in the software industry.
+I like to study new technologies such as languages and frameworks on my own and I really enjoy collaborating with others to make the best projects.
+Open Source software is my favorite and I'm glad to contribute to FOSS being part of the Linux community (i use Arch btw).
+My favorite programming language is JavaScript along with TypeScript and I am currently learning Rust to build blazing fast applications

 ## 🌐 Socials